tatlacas-com/flora_orm/README.md

   sharedPreferences,
 ```
 However, not all engines are available on all platforms.
 Here is a breakdown of each platform and supported engines:
+** If you provide a `dbEngine` value not supported by a platform, then the default for that platform is used.

 ```yaml
 Andoid: all (we recommend sqflite)